jtvandijk/GEOG0114_20202021/README.md

 # GEOG0114 Principles of Spatial Analysis

-This GitHub repository generates the GEOG0114 Principles of Spatial Analysis handbook which can be found at: https://jtvandijk.github.io/GEOG0114/
+This GitHub repository generates the GEOG0114 Principles of Spatial Analysis handbook for the 2020-2021 academic year which can be found at: https://jtvandijk.github.io/GEOG0114_20202021/

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].